NekoShadow/Toxic-Comment-Classification-Challenge/README.md

 Project Overview
 -------------------

 This is my first Kaggle experience, I have learned a lot during this competition.
 The submissions are evaluated on the mean column-wise ROC AUC.
-Our team achieved a private score of 0.9857, ranking top 25% among the 4551 teams worldwide on leaderboard.
+Our team achieved a private score of 0.9857, ranking top 25% among the 4551 teams worldwide on the private leaderboard.
 This is a really tough competition, as admitted by most teams, including many Kaggle Masters.

 ## Kaggle Link